Valentine’s Day Activities and Games

 Create a Valentine’s Day Emergent Reader!

-Make Valentine’s Day learning fun with emergent readers which are Science of Reading aligned!
-Featuring engaging illustrations, simple text, and the ability to practice reading, writing, and retelling, these readers are perfect for developing young readers’ comprehension skills.
+Make Valentine’s Day learning fun with emergent readers, which are aligned with the Science of Reading!
+Featuring engaging illustrations, simple text, and opportunities for practice in reading, writing, and retelling, these readers are ideal for developing young readers’ comprehension skills.
 Get your copy today!

 Educational Activities